BiChengSha/PRG155/README.md

 Changelog:

+December 1, 2016

+	12:37 - Uploaded Lab Test 2.
+No code, just for placeholder until test is officially over.

 November 30, 2016

 	07:56 - Excuse the hiatus, I got lazy after finishing the final project, so here's Lab 8 and 9 way too late